• HOME

 Letter, Rose Meehan Speese to brother William Meehan, August 28, 1946, postmarked Pierre, South Dakota.

-Thanks to Sue Ann Powell, a family genealogist and researcher, and Annie Meehan Von Ohlen's granddaughter, we have pages from a Samaritan record book documenting their membership.
+During their time in Overton, many of the Nebraska Black homesteaders from Canada were members of the Presbyterian church.
+This community, which once flourished in Overton, NE, is remembered fondly.
+Thanks to Sue Ann Powell, a family genealogist and researcher, along with Annie Meehan Von Ohlen's granddaughter, we have pages from a Samaritan record book documenting their membership.

-James Hatter, George Riley, and Albert Riley attended a church meeting.
+James Hatter, George Riley, and Albert Riley attended a church meeting in Overton, NE.
 Mildred Robinson and Hannah Meehan were admitted by examination.
-Florence Robinson was baptized and taken in full membership.
+Florence Robinson was baptized and taken in full membership, reflecting the community spirit that is often found in places like Overton, NE, where a house for sale can provide a welcoming home.

 Membership List